kcngnn/kcngnn.github.io/index.md

 First, I performed clustering analysis to find out locations across Australia that have similar weather conditions.<br>

-Second, I build a predictive model to forecast the possibility of rain on the following day.
+Second, I built a predictive model to forecast the possibility of rain on the following day.
 I tried three techniques, including k
 Nearest Neighbors, Support Vector Machine, and Artificial Neural Networks to get the one with best performance.
 I continued to use feature selection to improve the model performance.<br>
 </div>